David Knauss, Co. D, 153rd Pennsylvania Volunteers

 The Battle of Chancellorsville, fought from April 30 to May 6, 1863,

-Chunky and David were conspicuous in the two battles – Chancellorsville and Gettysburg – and in both these significant conflicts, they were entitled to great credit for their soldierly conduct.
+Chunky and David were conspicuous in the two battles – Chancellorsville and Gettysburg – and in both these great conflicts they were entitled to great credit for their soldierly conduct.

 Soldiers crossing the river

 After the winter of ’62 and ’63, the spring gave indications of active service all along the lines of battle.
 The entire army of the Potomac, then encamped on the north bank of the Rappahannock (rap-pa-han-noc) River, was ordered to be in readiness for an aggressive movement.
 On the morning of the 27th of April 1863, the advance began.
 The army moved in three columns, crossing in different places.
-General Hooker’s plans for getting his army across the river were well-made and accomplished.
-Having his forces now just where he wanted them and the positions and other conditions satisfactory, he was much elated.
-His address to the men was the occasion of great enthusiasm all along the line.
+General Hooker’s plans for getting his army across the river were well-made and successfully accomplished.
+Having his forces now just where he wanted them, and the positions and other conditions satisfactory, he was greatly elated and his address to the men was the occasion of great enthusiasm all along the line.

 How successful his plans were, remained to be told.
 At this time, it was confidently expected that by the movements then going on, all railway communications between General Lee and his base of supplies would be severed.
 The Army of the Potomac was now supposed to be in such a position that there was nothing to prevent it from moving successfully on the enemy.